kstaver/Google-Book-Search/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

   ## Description
-  This is a MERN application that makes use of Heroku, Apollo, and MongoDB.
+  This is a M.E.R.N. application that makes use of Heroku, Apollo, and MongoDB.
 It can be used to search and store a user's favorite books.
-A demonstration video on how the application works is detailed below in Usage.
+Users can sign-up for an account, log into that account, and log out of the account.
+Their saved books will remain in their favorites even after logging off.
+Used the Google Book API for the search engine.

   ## Table of Contents
   - [Description](#description)